 Learn more about how your brain works.

+Sessions begin with a calibration.
+We look at what's been good about your, what you have enjoyed and what has given you moments of pure, unadulterated joy.
 We do this for a very important reason.
-When you focus on remembering things which had been genuinely pleasurable the blood supply to the amygdala, the core of the primitive brain, is reduced.
-This in turn reduces levels of cortisol and enables the higher brain to function more efficiently.
+When we focus on remembering things that have been genuinely pleasurable, the blood supply to the amygdala (core of the instinctive mind) is reduced.
+This can reduce our levels of cortisol and enable our higher brain to function more efficiently.

-We lead you on a guided visualization exercise where you sink down into a deeper state and we can work with your deeper resources and powerful subconscious to find and reinforce the calmness and clarity that become your path out of the forest and give you a new relationship with your instinctive mind.
+The second half of every session is where you get to relax as I bring in my special music and begin a guided visualization exercise where you sink down into a deeper state and we begin to work with your deeper resources and powerful subconscious to find and reinforce the calmness and clarity that become your path out of the forest and gives you a new relationship with your instinctive mind.

 About Mike Parker